-Identify water body and summarize rationale supporting determination:

-Provide estimates for jurisdictional waters in the review area (check all that apply):

-width (ft).
-Tributary waters: linear feet
+from which fish or shellfish are or could be taken and sold in interstate or foreign commerce. which are or could be used for industrial purposes by industries in interstate commerce.
+Interstate isolated waters.
+Explain: Other factors.
+Explain: Identify water body and summarize rationale supporting determination: Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
 Other non-wetland waters: acres.

-Identify type(s) of waters:
+Identify type(s) of waters: .
 Wetlands: acres.

-NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): F.

-- If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements. - Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce. - Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR). - Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
-Explain:

-Other: (explain, if not covered above): Upland excavated ditch.

-Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional judgment (check all that apply):

-Non-wetland w vaters (i.e., rive rs, streams): linear feet width (ft).
-Lakes/ponds: acres.
+F. NON-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements.
+Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce.
+Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR).
+Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
+Explain: Other: (explain, if not covered above): Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of jurisdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated agriculture), using best professional judgment (check all that apply): Non-wetland waters (i.e., rivers, streams): Lakes/ponds: acres.
 Other non-wetland waters: acres.
-List t cres.
 List type of aquatic resource: Wetlands: acres.

-Provide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply):

-Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).
+Provide acreage estimates for non-jurisdictional waters in the review area that do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).
 Lakes/ponds: acres.
 Other non-wetland waters: acres.
-List type of aquatic resource:

 Wetlands: acres.
 SECTION IV: DATA SOURCES.
 A. SUPPORTING DATA.
-Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked and requested, appropriately reference sources below):
+Data reviewed for JD (check all that apply - checked items shall be included in case file and, where checked and requested, appropriately reference sources below): Photographs: Aerial (Name & Date): 99-11222:126, SCDNR 2006.
+Page 7 of 8 or \boxtimes Other (Name & Date): site photos submitted by the agent.

-Maps, plans, plots or plat submitted by or on behalf of the applicant/consultant: Project area is depicted on plat submitted by the agent titled BOUNDARY SURVEY (HWY 544)/ ~ PREPARED FOR ~/ WACCAMAW LAND AND TIMBER" dated October 16, 2006.

-Data sheets prepared/submitted by or on behalf of the applicant/consultant.

-Office concurs with data sheets/delineation report.

-- Office does not concur with data sheets/delineation report. - Data sheets prepared by the Corps:

-Corps navigable waters' study:

-U.S. Geological Survey Hydrologic Atlas:

-- USGS NHD data. - USGS 8 and 12 digit HUC maps.

-'''

-U.S. Geological Survey map(s).
-Cite scale & quad name: Bucksville Quad; USGS topographic survey information depicts a

-cleared area void of wetland symbols.

-'''

-USDA Natural Resources Conservation Service Soil Survey.
-Citation: Horry County Soil Survey Sheet 82; the project area is comprised of Yauhannah, a partially hydric fine sandy loam.

-- \boxtimes National wetlands inventory map(s).
-Cite name: U42P, U11; NWIs map the project area as entirely uplands.

-- State/Local wetland inventory map(s):

-- FEMA/FIRM maps:

-100-year Floodplain Elevation is: (National Geodectic Vertical Datum of 1929)

-Photographs: 🖾 Aerial (Name & Date): Horry County Aerial Index 99:11222:128 and SCDNR 2006.

-or  Other (Name & Date): Site photos submitted by S&ME.

 Previous determination(s).
-File no. and date of response letter: Approved JD SAC-2006-02219-4JJ letter dated October 18, 2006.
+File no. and date of response letter: SAC 1998-37736 issued February 19, 1998.